Cross-platform C SDK logo

 Remarks

 Use this function for direct access to an isolated resource.
-If you need to make several requests or configure the headers, use http_create or http_secure.
+If you need to make multiple requests or configure headers, use http_create or http_secure.

 http_exists ()